Davi-S/discord-bot-template/README.md

 # discord-bot-template
-a discord.py template to fast build bots
+a directory template to fast build discord bots with python